Santorini things to do santorini - photo by Pixabay

 19. Rent an ATV and Explore the South

 The bus network covers Oia, Fira, Perissa, Kamari, and Akrotiri — but everything between is ATV territory.
 The volcanic landscapes of the southern peninsula, the Faros lighthouse with 360° sea views, the quiet harbour at Vlychada with its alien white pumice cliffs, the deserted Mavros Kavos headland — none of these are accessible without wheels.
-Rent from any shop in Fira or Perissa (from €25/day).
+Rent from any shop in Fira or Perissa, from around €25 a day.
 Start early and carry water.
+The southern roads have almost no shade.

 20. Attend a Village Panigyri (Feast)